aclank/audionook/README.md

 - `alembic downgrade head`

 ## Public Access
 Port foward your `<public-port>` on your router.
-If you own a domain name you could setup a reverse proxy in the same or another portainer stack and give your server a proper url/ ssl.
+If you own a domain name you could setup a [reverse proxy](https://nginxproxymanager.com/) in the same or another portainer stack and give your server a proper url/ ssl.
 Or any other way of doing that.
 Otherwise you can access the site at `http://<your-public-ip>:<public-port>`

+You could perhaps set the public port on the docker container to 80 and not need to specify a `:<public-port>` in your public url but I don't think I would recommend that, it seems unsafe and you would still need to forward port 80 on your router.
+Using a reverse proxy which can handle ssl and forward to another port (the `<public-port>` you set) on your home network seems at least slightly safer.
+Either way **proceed at your own risk**.